mattweirick/mattweirick.github.io/_posts/2022-04-01-call-for-chapters-training-student-library-instructors.md

 ## References

 Detmering, R., & Sproles, C. (2012).
-Forget the desk job: current roles and responsibilities in entry-level reference job advertisements. *College & Research Libraries*, *73*(6), 543-555.
+Forget the desk job: current roles and responsibilities in entry-level reference job advertisements. *College & Research Libraries*, *73*(6), 543-555.  <br>
 Hall, R. A. (2013).
-Beyond the job ad: Employers and library instruction. *College & Research Libraries*, *74*(1), 24-38.
+Beyond the job ad: Employers and library instruction. *College & Research Libraries*, *74*(1), 24-38.  <br>
 Lynch, B. P., & Smith, K. R. (2001).
-The changing nature of work in academic libraries. *College & Research Libraries*, *62*(5), 407-420.
+The changing nature of work in academic libraries. *College & Research Libraries*, *62*(5), 407-420.  <br>
 Saunders, L. (2015).
-Education for instruction: A review of LIS instruction syllabi. *The Reference Librarian*, *56*(1), 1-21.
+Education for instruction: A review of LIS instruction syllabi. *The Reference Librarian*, *56*(1), 1-21.  <br>
 Sproles, C., & Ratledge, D. (2004).
-An analysis of entry-level librarian ads published in American Libraries, 1982-2002. *The Electronic Journal of Academic and Special Librarianship*, *5*(2-3).
+An analysis of entry-level librarian ads published in American Libraries, 1982-2002. *The Electronic Journal of Academic and Special Librarianship*, *5*(2-3).  <br>
 Sproles, C., Johnson, A. M., & Farison, L. (2008).
-What the teachers are teaching: How MLIS programs are preparing academic librarians for instructional roles. *Journal of Education for Library and Information Science*, *49*(3), 195-209.
+What the teachers are teaching: How MLIS programs are preparing academic librarians for instructional roles. *Journal of Education for Library and Information Science*, *49*(3), 195-209.  <br>
 Dodson, M. (2020).
 On target or missing the mark?
 Instruction courses in LIS graduate programs. *Public Services Quarterly*, *16*(2), 83-94.

 # Call for Chapter Proposals